jj1bdx/erltrek/README.md

 # Erltrek: Star Trek Game in Erlang

 * Requirement: R16B03-1
-* License: BSD 3-clause (Note: tinymt-erlang has its own license)
+* License: BSD 3-clause (Note: tinymt-erlang has its own BSD license, compatible with this software)

 ## Goals